 Guardian, there are three defining traits to a cult.
 They are: "A charismatic leader, who increasingly becomes an object of worship as the general principles that may have originally sustained the group lose power."
 "A process [of indoctrination or education is in use that can be seen as] coercive persuasion or thought reform [commonly called 'brainwashing']."
 "Economic, sexual, and other exploitation of group members by the leader and the ruling coterie."

-Read on for my pick of the best TV shows and movies about cults on Netflix UK.
+Read on for our picks of the best TV shows and movies about cults on Netflix UK right now.

 This group had a lot of parties, dancing, matching garms... oh, and they allegedly threatened and poisoned a heap of people.
 What?
 Yes.